icic13/Abohawa/README.md

+# Abohawa A weather application
-# Abohawa A weather application using openweather api.
+Abohawa A weather desktop application using openweather api.
 This application is a project for CSE 298 Object Oriented Programming Language Lab .
 Programming Language is Java.
+I have use gson  and jsonobject library for json parsing.
+Using this you can get weather of any location and weather  history .
+A java thread is used to fetch data in the background from website.